 DEPARTMENTAL ADVISORY: ENGL 015 or eligibility for ENGL 101 as determined through the SBVC assessment process.
+LECTURE: 3 hours per week.

 This course explores the gender differences evident in communication.
-Students will examine the theories concerning gender differences, issues of gender in a variety of contexts (families, relationships, the workplace, the media, school), and the differences in the communication patterns resulting from gender.
+Students will examine the theories concerning gender differences, issues of gender in a variety of contexts (families, relationships, the workplace. the media, school), and the differences in the communication patterns resulting from gender.
 Students will evaluate their own communication for evidence of gender patterns, and will discuss effective communication skills.
-Associate Degree Applicable

-INDEPENDENT STUDY IN SPEECH
+INDEPENDENT STUDY IN SPEECH 1-3 UNITS PREREQUISITE: None.